keep this website free for you. TaxTips.ca does

 circumstances, for Federal and Yukon tax credits.
 The income threshold, if

 applicable, is also increased by the FCA.
-With the elimination of
+The

 Family Caregiver Amount is still available to infirm minor children.
 (4) Federal adoption tax credit